privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 // A BuyerInput includes data that a buyer (DSP) requires to generate bids. message BuyerInput {
-  // CustomAudience (a.k.a InterestGroup) includes the endpoint from where
+  // CustomAudience (a.k.a InterestGroup) includes name, the set of ads
-  // AdTech's proprietary code for bidding will be fetched, the set of ads
-  // corresponding to this audience, user bidding signals and other optional
+  // corresponding to this audience, Buyer Key Value lookup keys, user bidding
-  // fields.
-Each Custom Audience has a name that is unique for a buyer. message CustomAudience {
+  // signals and other optional fields. message CustomAudience {
     // Name or tag of Custom Audience (a.k.a Interest Group). string name = 1;